On the Impossible Safety of Large AI Models: The privacy-accuracy tradeoff

-This impossibility result is particularly concerning for the case of natural language processing.
-If the dimension $\dimension$ or the worst case magnitude $\Delta$ is large, as we argued to generally be the case, then no \emph{foundation model} can achieve good accuracy while being differentially private.
-In particular, in this context, the race for ever greater accuracy of ever larger \emph{foundation models} is bound to lead to serious privacy post hoc breaches.
+This impossibility result is particularly concerning for the case of heterogeneous data, and the particular case of natural language processing.
+If the dimension $\dimension$ or the worst case magnitude $\Delta$ is large, as we argued to generally be the case, then no LAIM can achieve good accuracy while being differentially private.
+In particular, in this context, the race for ever greater accuracy of ever larger LAIMs is bound to lead to serious privacy post hoc breaches.